 How To Talk To Someone With Depression: Offering Support By Listening

-If you know or love someone living with depression, it can be natural to want to help.
-However, it can also be natural not to know what to do.
+If you know or love someone living with depression, wanting to help can be natural.
+However, you’re not alone if you’re unsure what to do.
 Listening to someone talk about their experiences may be a positive place to start.
-However, you may wonder what to do next.
-Instead of responding, it may be beneficial to continue listening.
+If you wonder what to do next, one way to offer support is to continue listening.

 Strengthen your relationship with someone who has depression